tomodachi94/pokemon-images.py/README.md

 This library is fully typed and fully documented with Python docstrings.

 Contributions are welcome, but this library is considered feature-complete.

+The project has a space [in the Tomodachi Labs Discord server](https://discord.gg/Xs3VKNJrMb).